How to Get More Google Reviews (7 Strategies)

 - After each customer interaction, you (or your system) add their email to the campaign

-- The customer receives a personalized email thanking them for their business and asking about their experience
+- The customer receives a personalized email thanking them for their business and asking for honest feedback

-Reply Champion includes review request campaigns with smart gating built in.
-Send personalized emails after each customer visit, capture feedback at the point of experience, and let the system route customers to the right destination.
+Reply Champion review request campaigns let you send personalized emails after each customer visit, include your direct Google review link, collect private feedback, and track performance.
 All included at $10/mo.
-Enterprise tools like Birdeye ($300+/mo) and Podium (enterprise pricing) offer similar campaigns but at 30x the cost with annual contracts.
+Enterprise tools like Birdeye ($300+/mo) and Podium (enterprise pricing) offer similar campaign features but at 30x the cost with annual contracts.

 This might seem counterintuitive as a strategy for getting more reviews, but responding to existing reviews actually drives new ones.
 Here is why: